kolabri/kolabri.io/content/blog/2024-challenges/index.md

 ## Conclusion

-If you want to learn more about how we at Kolabri address those challenges, read our [brochure on data analytics for tax compliance in software engineering]().
+If you want to learn more about how we at Kolabri address those challenges, <!--read our [brochure on data analytics for tax compliance in software engineering]() or --> checkout our [consulting services]({{<ref "/services">}}).
 If you want to learn more about the prevalence of cross-border collaboration in modern collaborative software engineering and how we measured it, stay tuned for the next blog post in our series on tax compliance in software engineering.

-This series is based on our research article ["Taxing Collaborative Software Engineering" published as open-access at IEEE Software](https://doi.ieeecomputersociety.org/10.1109/MS.2023.3346646).
+This series is based on our research article _[Taxing Collaborative Software Engineering](https://doi.ieeecomputersociety.org/10.1109/MS.2023.3346646)_ published as open-access at IEEE Software.